SergioNGCR/wallet-project/README.md

 Requirements
 ========================================

-Java should be installed on the machine, at least java 1.8.0_212.
+Java should be installed on the machine, at least java 1.8.0_212, if running the applications on local machine.

 For the project to work on your machine you need Docker installed and running, as the project makes use of docker-compose for downloading and running the MySQL server and